Massachusetts Institute of Technology FRAXA Postdoctoral Fellow Rebecca Senter, PhD, Investigates How and Why Tolerance Occurs in Those with Fragile X

 Remember the Novartis and Roche large-scale clinical trials that failed a few years ago?

 Certainly not Rebecca Senter, PhD, FRAXA postdoctoral fellow, Massachusetts Institute of Technology.

-Recognizing the importance of these findings, FRAXA last year funded a two-year MIT project to explore if mGluR5 antagonists dosed chronically causes tolerance, and if so, how it develops and to probe new avenues to prevent or circumvent it.
+Recognizing the importance of these findings, FRAXA funded a two-year, $90,000 MIT project to explore if mGluR5 antagonists dosed chronically causes tolerance, and if so, how it develops and to probe new avenues to prevent or circumvent it.

-During the first year, Dr. Senter and Dr. Bear showed there is indeed tolerance after just three doses of an mGluR5 antagonist in mice that have been bred to mimic fragile X syndrome.
-They are now investigating how and why the tolerance occurs and — most importantly — how to combat it.
+During the first year, Dr. Senter and Dr. Bear showed there is indeed tolerance after just three doses of an mGlu5 antagonist in mice that have been bred to mimic Fragile X syndrome.
+They are now investigating how and why the tolerance occurs and —most importantly — how to combat it.

-"We can design the best therapy possible, but if it can’t be dosed chronically in patients, then it isn’t going to work for fragile X," said Dr. Senter, who is moving to a position at a pharmaceutical company.
-"Fragile X is a lifelong disorder, and thus it is worthwhile to understand why this tolerance is developing.
-Is it specific to the mGlu5 mechanism?
-Is it specific to fragile X?"
+“We can design the best therapy possible, but if it can’t be dosed chronically in patients, then it isn’t going to work for Fragile X,” said Dr. Senter, who is moving to a position at a pharmaceutical company.
+“Fragile X is a lifelong disorder, and thus it is worthwhile to understand why this tolerance is developing.
+Is it specific to the mGluR5 mechanism?
+Is it specific to Fragile X?

 Tolerance is an enormous problem in many drugs, and particularly in drugs that impact the brain.
 Through the FRAXA-funded study, the MIT researchers have learned several interesting things about tolerance.